2020PB/police-brutality/reports/Oregon.md

 Footage shows approximately a dozen police and federal officers emerging from a building and approaching a protestor writing in chalk.
 The protestor stands to flee and is tackled to the ground by the officers.
 The individual is then arrested.
 The protestor had a dog, whose leash is held by a federal officer.

-tags: arrest, protestor, abuse-of-power, tackle
+tags: arrest, protester, abuse-of-power, tackle

 id: or-portland-107